francovp/spec-kit/templates/commands/plan.md

    - Re-evaluate Constitution Check post-design

 4. **Stop and report**: Command ends after Phase 2 planning.
 Report branch, IMPL_PLAN path, and generated artifacts.

+### b.
+UPDATE MODE (spec changes)

+Consider this rules if the feature specification already exists and IMPL_PLAN is present

+1. **IMPORTANT**: In update mode, DO NOT run `{SCRIPT}`, as this will overwrite existing files.
+Instead, assume the environment is already set up.

+2. **Load context**: Parse the spec diff (if accessible) or re-read entire FEATURE_SPEC.

+3. **Execute plan workflow**: Follow the structure in IMPL_PLAN template to:
+   - Update the Technical Context section to reflect new requirements, constraints, or unknowns from the updated spec (mark unknowns as "NEEDS CLARIFICATION")
+   - Update Constitution Check section from constitution
+   - Evaluate gates (ERROR if violations unjustified)
+   - Phase 0: Re-scan Technical Context for any remaining NEEDS CLARIFICATION introduced by changes.
+   - Phase 0: Update research.md (resolve all NEEDS CLARIFICATION)
+   - Phase 1: Update data-model.md, contracts/, quickstart.md
+   - Phase 1: Update agent context by running the agent script
+   - Re-evaluate Constitution Check post-design
+   - Re-check if Technical Context is updated for new requirements/unknowns
+   - Stop if unresolved merge conflicts or accidental template overwrite

+5. **Stop and report**: Command ends after Phase 2 planning.
+Report branch, IMPL_PLAN path, and generated artifacts.

 ## Phases